 A breathalyzer is a device that very easily, reliably and accurately detects your blood alcohol content (BAC) level.
 It enables you to make life-saving and sensible decisions.

 But with so many breathalyzers – both cheap and expensive models – now hitting Australian stores and eBay, you are often left wondering which breathalyzer to buy.

 To help you make your decision, consider the factors below:

 Are you buying a breathalyzer for personal use, or for professional (or workplace) use?

 If you’re only buying it for yourself or a friend or family member, browse our range of personal breathalyzers.

 They are designed to be highly affordable, compact and lightweight, easy to use, and ideal for testing one person or some friends and family on a night out.

 If you’re looking to buy one for your workplace to test employees, then take a look at our range of workplace breathalyzers and wall-mounted breathalyzers.
-Check out our article on the Best Workplace Breathalyzer for more specific information on choosing a breathalyzer for workplace alcohol testing.

 These are more expensive but are designed to be more stable even with high volumes of testing, durable, and has advanced features including data logging, printer compatibility, and more.

 If you or a family member have gotten into trouble before for drink driving, and need something that will stop someone from getting behind the wheel, then the best choice is an alcohol interlock device.